Bfnww/DataScienceIntensive/README.md

-# DataScienceIntensive
+# Data Science Intensive
 ======================

-This is my demo.
+This is my work demo from Data Science Intensive Workshops.